Print panoramic photos - 4 tips for getting the best prints

 It sounds silly, but something that is difficult to see when you are busy photographing a view, is often the levelness of the horizon.
 This is often the case regardless of whether you are taking a picture with or without subjects; it is amazingly easy to hold your iPhone, smart phone or camera slightly askew without even noticing.
 With mountains and hillsides, this is not of any particular importance, so long as the overall view is attractive.
 However, when taking a view with sea in the background, the horizon level becomes very evident in your final panoramic photo.

-On a large panoramic print, even a small amount of tilt becomes evident when viewing from one end to the other.
+When you print panoramic photos, even a small amount of tilt becomes evident when viewing from one end to the other.
 That’s not to say that you need to use a spirit level, or go to the extremes of a tripod!
 Simply take a moment to view the sea in the background, checking to ensure that the line where the sky meets the sea is as level as possible – perfection is not necessary, just a little adjustment to ensure your panoramic poster will be the best it can be.
 Whatever your image, at Poster Print, we will always ensure that your prints are the best they can be!

 Composition is the most basic concept for all photography, regardless of whether you are taking a beautiful panorama or a standard photo, so it seems redundant to even mention it.
 However, a small adjustment can make a massive difference to the final image.
 One simple technique is to include some photographic definition in the foreground such as the branches of a tree or an object, creating additional depth within the image.